strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/frontend/strapi-global.md

 :::

-::: details Example of using the lockApp and unlockApp methods from the useOverlayBlocker hook in Strapi v4
+::: details Example of using the lockApp and unlockApp methods in Strapi v4

 ```js
 // path: ./src/plugins/<my-plugin>/admin/*.js